tabekawa/Thermodynamics_MouseLiver/README.md

 Windows 11

-MATLAB R2021b with Optimization Toolbox, Global Optimization Toolbox
+MATLAB R2021b with Optimization Toolbox, Global Optimization Toolbox, and the Volume-and-Sampling package

 Gurobi 10.0.3